gesteves/acadia/README.md

 # About

-_Acadia_ is a static Middleman-based website I’m using as my personal site at [gesteves.com](http://gesteves.com).
-It pulls data from several social networks and services I use and puts it in the `data/` folder to populate the site.
-A cron job running on a cheap [Digital Ocean](https://www.digitalocean.com/?refcode=1805b0874bd3) VPS periodically re-generates the site using [Middleman](http://middlemanapp.com/) and pushes it to an Amazon S3 bucket, where it gets served from Amazon CloudFront for extra speediness.
+This is a static Middleman-based website I’m using as my personal site at [gesteves.com](http://gesteves.com).
+An import script pulls data from several social networks and services I use and puts it in the `data/` and `source/images` folders to populate the site.
+A cron job running on a cheap [Digital Ocean](https://www.digitalocean.com/?refcode=1805b0874bd3) VPS periodically re-generates the site using [Middleman](http://middlemanapp.com/) to keep it up to date and pushes it to an Amazon S3 bucket, where it gets served from Amazon CloudFront for extra speediness.

 ## Useful tasks